Kubjika

-Kubjika (कुब्जिक Kubjikā, also known as Vakreśvarī, Vakrikā, Ciñciṇī) is the primary deity of Kubjikāmata, a sect of non-Siddhāntika mantra marga sect.
-The worship of Kubjikā as one of the main aspect of Adishakti was in its peak in 12th century CE.
+Kubjika (कुब्जिका Kubjikā, also known as Vakreśvarī, Vakrikā, Ciñciṇī) is the primary deity of Kubjikāmata, a sect of non-Siddhāntika mantra marga sect.
+The worship of Kubjikā as one of the main aspect of Durga or Adi Parashakti was in its peak in 12th century CE.
 She is still praised in tantric practices that are followed in Kaula tradition.

 Etymology

 Kubjikā means "to crook" or "to curve" in Sanskrit.
 Once lord Navātman/ Shiva embraced his consort Vakrikā and before the copulation, she suddenly felt shy and bent her body earning the name, Kubjikā, "the hunchback one" or Vakrikā (crooked one).

 Worship

 Kubjikāmata Tantra

 A tantric text named the Kubjikāmata, dated to the ninth or tenth century, describes the worship of Kubjika.
-Though she was very famous among the tantric tradition of Kashmir Valley in the past, the Kubjikā cult was not familiar among the devotees.
-Though it seemed that Kubjikā was no longer worshipped in the valley either, in mid 1980s, she was discovered in a secret tantric worship that still exists among the Newar people, as preserved in the Sarvāmnāya Tantra system.
+Though she was very famous among the tantric tradition of Kashmir Valley in the past, the Kubjikā traditions was not familiar among the devotees.
+Though it seemed that Kubjikā was no longer worshipped in the valley either, in mid 1980s, scholars learned that her worship continued to be transmitted in a secret tantric worship that still exists among certain initiated Newar lineages in the Kathmandu Valley, as preserved in the Sarvāmnāya Tantra system.